crim-ca/weaver/docs/source/processes.rst

     :name: job-results-raw-single-ref

-When the number of *requested* ``outputs`` [#outN]_ is more than one, the response will either be multipart contents or similar to the first ``document`` :term:`JSON` structure, accordingly to the negotiated ``Content-Type``.
+When the number of *requested* ``outputs`` [#outN]_ is more than one, the response will either be multipart contents or similar to the ``document`` :term:`JSON` structure :ref:`example <job-results-document-minimal>`, accordingly to the negotiated ``Accept`` content header.
 An example of a multipart representation is shown below.
-The resolution of the nested outputs within each boundary, either by value or reference, will resolve for each respective output according to the same rules combinations specified above for single output.
+The resolution of the nested outputs within each boundary, either by value or reference, will resolve for each respective output according to the same rule combinations specified above for single output.

 .. literalinclude:: ../examples/job_results_raw_multi.http
     :language: mime